 The Pacific Golden Chanterelle (Cantharellus formosus), the Oregon state mushroom, was the first one we learned to confidently identify, and they continue to be one of our favorites.
-This season, we’re pleased to offer a late-season batch of wild, organic Chanterelle Mushrooms, harvested by the folks at Fort Orchard Aquaponics (Gold Beach), in the hills near their farm on the southern Oregon coast.
+This season, we’re pleased to offer wild, organic Chanterelle Mushrooms, harvested locally on the southern Oregon coast.
 Note: quantity is very limited, so please only order one 1/2-lb. bag so others might have a chance at trying them also… 🙂

 There are a number of great recipes out there: two of my favorites are “Cream of Chanterelle Soup” (this recipe can be cut in half fairly easily) and “Dry-Sauteed Chanterelles with Garlic” (which really isn’t a recipe so much as it’s a technique for bringing out the best in your Chanterelles!)